Co-ParentingNovember 16, 2025 · 9 min read

 • Email (if agreed and documented)

-• Through attorneys when necessary
+• Attorneys when necessary

 2. A detailed parenting plan governs everything